ofnote/gestop/README.md

 * `static_data_collection.py` -> Script to create static gesture dataset
 * `data/gestures_mapping.json` -> Stores the encoding of the gestures as integers
 * `data/static_gestures_data.csv` -> Dataset created with data_collection.py
+* `data/dynamic_gestures_mapping.json` -> Stores the encoding of the dynamic gestures as integers
 * `hand_tracking_desktop_live.pbtxt` -> Definition of the mediapipe calculators being used.
 Check out mediaipe for more details.
 * `hand_tracking_landmarks.cc` -> Source code for the mediapipe executable.
 GPU version is Linux only.
 * `model.py` -> Declaration of the model(s) used.
 * `train_model.py` -> Trains the "GestureNet" model for static gestures and saves to disk
 * `dynamic_train_model.py` -> Transforms and loads data from the SHREC dataset, trains a neural network and saves to disk.
+* `find_keycode.py` -> A sample program from pynput used to find the keycode of the key that was pressed.
+Useful in case the brightness and audio keys vary.
 * `gesture_control.py` -> Heart of the project, code to interface with the system using gestures.
+(DEPRECATED)
+* `gesture_receiver.py` -> Handles the stream of data coming from the mediapipe executable by passing it to the various other modules.
+* `mouse_tracker.py` -> Functions which implement mouse tracking.
+* `gesture_recognizer.py` -> Functions which use the trained neural networks to recognize gestures from keypoints.
+* `gesture_executor.py` -> Functions which implement the end action with an input gesture.
+E.g. Left Click, Reduce Screen Brightness

 ### Useful Information